ME-ICA/tedana/docs/reporting.rst

 * **Kappa Scree Plot:** This scree plots provides a view of the components ranked by `Kappa` As in the previous plot, each dot represents a component.
 The color of the dot inform us about classification status.
-In this plot size is not related to variance explained.
+In this plot, size is not related to variance explained.
 .. image:: /_static/rep01_kappaScree.png
   :align: center
   :height: 400px

 * **Rho Scree Plot:** This scree plots provides a view of the components ranked by `Rho` As in the previous plot, each dot represents a component.
 The color of the dot inform us about classification status.
-In this plot size is not related to variance explained.
+In this plot, size is not related to variance explained.
 .. image:: /_static/rep01_rhoScree.png
   :align: center
   :height: 400px

-* **Variance Explained Plot:** This pie plot provides a summary of how much variance is explained by each individual component, as well as, the total variance explained by each of the three classification categories (i.e., accepted, rejected, ignored).
+* **Variance Explained Plot:** This pie plot provides a summary of how much variance is explained by each individual component, as well as the total variance explained by each of the three classification categories (i.e., accepted, rejected, ignored).
 In this plot, each component is represented as a wedge, whose size is directly related to the amount of variance explained.
 The color of the wedge inform us about the classification status of the component.
 For this view,